Long-Term Incentive (LTI)

-The payout of the LTI will be subjected to a sustainability check which may result in a LTI payout between 0% and 100%.
-It compares the development of the annual bonus KPIs in the grant year with the payout year of the LTI, taking into account extraordinary events and balance sheet strength.
+Following the sustainability assessment, the LTI payout amount may be reduced to zero, if the performance of a board member was not deemed sustainable.
+It compares the development of the annual bonus KPIs in the grant year with the payout year of the LTI, additionally taking into account extraordinary events, the Solvency II ratio, and balance sheet strength.